hugojosefson/docker-shebang/README.md

 # docker-shebang

-Run any self-contained single-file script using any interpreter, just as long as Docker is installed on the machine.
+Run any self-contained single-file script using any interpreter from the Docker ecosystem.
+Only Docker and Bash are required to be locally installed.

+No extra file to install.
+Just choose an example header below, to paste at the top of your script file.
+Each of your script files will be fully self-contained.

 These examples don't have access to your file system, but `stdin`, `stdout`, `stderr` and exit codes should work as expected.